 Skip to main content

-How SAML WIF works
+How SAML Workload Identity Federation works

 Before using SAML for Workload Identity Federation, configure your organization’s SAML SSO.
 See Configure SAML SSO for setup instructions.